sandialabs/sansmic/docs/um/scenarios.rst

     The :confval:`brine-production-height` is specified in :term:`foot`
     above the original :confval:`floor-depth`

-    Do not use both -depth and -height options.
+    Do not use both -depth and -height options in the same stage.

-.. confval:: brine-injection-rate
+.. confval:: brine-interface-height

-    The rate of brine injection in *barrels per day*.
-    Variable injection rates are still in the process of being implemented.
-The brine/raw water is injected at a constant rate over the entire injection duration.
+    See :confval:`brine-interface-depth`

 .. confval:: brine-interface-depth
-.. confval:: brine-interface-height

     The initial brine interface *depth* (preferred) or *height* within the cavern.
 This is only required for the first stage, and